Overview of Topics Covered

 - If you are unsure if your dog can swim make sure he/she is wearing a life vest and is supervised.

 - Bring fresh water for your dog to keep hydrated.
-Have a look at our dog dehydration article.

 - Scout water activity.
 Check if there are any boats or jet skis in the water.
 If yes, always keep your dog in calm waters.
 If you plan to take your dog on a boat, be sure to read our safety tips for boating with your dog.

 Playing fetch and digging may be fun beach activities for your dog, but they could be burning their paws on the sand.
-Rough rocks and shells can cut their paws.
-It is always smart to bring strap on boots or even better, water proof dog boots to protect your dogs paws.
+Rough rocks and shells will cut their paws.
+It is smart to bring strap on boots or even better, water proof dog boots to protect your dogs paws.

 Open Beach Area